Metabolic dysfunction–associated steatotic liver disease: Medication

-SGLT-2 inhibitors were associated with MASH resolution in 23% of people, reduced liver fat content on non-invasive testing (MRI) and a 45% reduction in fibrosis after 24 weeks of therapy.
-Long term use of SGLT-2 inhibitors may also be associated with a lower risk of liver-related complications and death from liver disease as compared to GLP-1 receptor agonists.
+SGLT-2 inhibitors were associated with MASH resolution in 23% of people, reduced liver fat content on non-invasive testing (MRI), and a 45% reduction in fibrosis after 24 weeks of therapy.
+Long-term use of SGLT-2 inhibitors may also be associated with a lower risk of liver-related complications and death from liver disease as compared to GLP-1 receptor agonists.

 Statin medications appear to improve liver histology and markers of liver biochemistry in people with MASLD.
 Since people with MASFLD are at a higher risk of cardiovascular disease, statin treatment is indicated.
 People with MASFLD are not at higher risk for serious liver injury from statins, according to AASLD and EASL.
 However, even if statins are safe to use in people with MASH cirrhosis, the AASLD suggests avoiding them in people with decompensated cirrhosis.
 Guidelines recommend statins to treat dyslipidemia for people with MASLD.
 According to NICE guidelines, statins can continue unless liver enzyme levels double within three months of starting statins.
 Treatment with pentoxifylline is not recommended.

-Omega-3 fatty acids may reduce liver fat and improve blood lipid profile but do not seem to improve liver histology (fibrosis, cirrhosis, cancer).
+Omega-3 fatty acids may reduce liver fat and improve blood lipid profile, but do not seem to improve liver histology (fibrosis, cirrhosis, cancer).
 The NICE does not recommend omega-3 fatty acid supplementation since randomized trials were inconclusive.
 Previous systematic reviews found that omega-3 fatty acid supplementation in those with MASFLD/MASH using doses of one gram daily or more (median dose four grams/day with median treatment duration six months) has been associated with improvements in liver fat.
 According to AASLD guidelines, "omega-3 fatty acids should not be used as a specific treatment of MASFLD or MASH, but they may be considered to treat hypertriglyceridemia for patients with MASFLD".

 Resmetirom, a liver-directed thyroid hormone receptor beta-selective agonist, was conditionally approved for medical use in the United States in March 2024 for the treatment of noncirrhotic metabolic dysfunction-associated steatohepatitis and moderate-to-advanced fibrosis.
 Resmetirom was associated with increased rates of MASH resolution or regression of fibrosis, it also improved lipid levels.

 In August 2025, the US Food and Drug Administration expanded the indication for semaglutide to include the treatment of metabolic-associated steatohepatitis in adults with moderate-to-advanced fibrosis (excessive scar tissue in the liver).
-Semaglutide was associated with MASH resolution in a 72 week trial compared to placebo.
-The percentage of people with resolution of MASH was 32.7% (compared to 16% with placebo).
+Semaglutide was associated with MASH resolution in a 72-week trial compared to placebo.
+The percentage of people with MASH resolution was 32.7% (compared to 16% with placebo).
 Semaglutide may also cause regression of liver fibrosis to a less severe stage.
-Another trial showed that 63% of people had complete resoultion of MASH, and 36.8% had at least 1 level of regression to a less severe stage of liver fibrosis.
+Another trial showed that 63% of people had complete resolution of MASH, and 36.8% had at least 1 level of regression to a less severe stage of liver fibrosis.
 Semaglutide was also associated with a 13% weight loss in trials of MASH and improvements of some metabolic factors (such as the hemoglobin A1c (sugar levels)) which are protective in both MASLD and MASH.